resendislab/mb-PHENIX/README.md

 ```

 ## Here a tutorial of sc-PHENIX
 Warning!
 UMAP sometimes is not reproducible among different machines if you working in your computer that fine, but if you work in colab in each sesion you will have a different machine, so carefull.
 The code is in [here](https://www.udemy.com/share/101WaU3@3A6uj9QXHRFfZxf59mg8aLG7J1eXrfzT5RKo5SO1VRl9RxsqCEINIxSf67WH3GsG/) if you want to use it on your computer for reproducibility purposes.
 Or just save the umap coordinates in then run with sc-PHENIX.
-The diffusion process in mb-PHENIX does not have reproducibility issues.
+The diffusion process in mb-PHENIX does not have reproducibility issues is just matrix operations.

 mb-PHENIX is available in colab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1lpdCy7HkC5TRI9LfUtIHBBW8oRO86Nvi?usp=sharing)